ajhalili2006/super-pyOS/README.md

 🐍🐍🐍 Welcome to the Glitch Python
 ==================================

-This is a port of the dfault Glitch Node app to Python3.. on Glitch!!!
+This is a port of the default Glitch Node app to Python3.. on Glitch!!!

 Changes
 -------